lewisl9029/rfcs/text/0000-anonymous-components.md

 }
 ```

-We can see that it has a more compact vertical footprint by 5 lines (as formatted by the current version of prettier), and is significantly less burdensome to type.
+We can see that it has a more compact vertical footprint by 5 lines, as formatted by the current version of prettier, and is significantly less burdensome to type.
+In the [basic example](#basic-example) at the top, I ended up formatting manually to make the vertical real-estate usage comparable to the function version, in order to present it in the best possible light.
+In practice, I use the function API almost exclusively over the component API.

-In the function API, we accept the React `key` as an arg to offer a workaround for this edge case where the same `Anonymous` component ends up getting rendered in both branches:
+In the function API, we must also accept the React `key` as an arg to offer a workaround for this edge case where the same `Anonymous` component ends up getting rendered in both branches:

 ```js
 isOpen